 Certain courts have found the following to be insufficient for virtual marking:

-- A web page listing all of a company’s patents with an indication that “one or more” listed patents “may be used” with a given product
+- A web page listing all of a company’s patents with an indication that “one or more” listed patents “may be used” by unspecified products within a stated product category (cite)

-- A web page listing multiple patents and grouping them by product category, without indicating which specific products within each category were covered by specific patents
+- A web page listing multiple patent numbers/titles and grouping them by product category, without indicating which specific products within each category were covered by specific patents (cite)

 False Patent Marking Prohibited